-No company is safe in the digital age.
-Even companies that do not make their money directly on the Internet or from Internet technologies are increasingly facing new challenges.
-As such, a change at the level of the entire company is required.
-Minor changes in individual departments or so-called think tanks alone are simply not enough.
-How the business world is currently operating is fundamentally being called into question, which hence leads to significant structural changes within more and more organisations.
+No company is immune from challenges in the digital age.
+Even companies that do not make their money directly on the Internet or from Internet technologies are increasingly facing disruptions.
+As such, changes across entire companies are required.
+How the business world currently operates is being fundamentally called into question, leading to significant structural changes within more and more organizations.

 Bringing about enterprise-wide change